-- Creating a calm and safe environment for pupils. - Establishing and maintaining clear boundaries of acceptable pupil behaviour. - Implementing the behaviour policy consistently. - Communicating the school's expectations, routines, values and standards through teaching behaviour and in every interaction with pupils. - Modelling expected behaviour and positive relationships. - Providing a personalised approach to the specific behavioural needs of particular pupils. - Considering their own behaviour on the school culture and how they can uphold school rules and expectations. - Recording behaviour incidents promptly (see appendix 3 for a behaviour log) - Challenging pupils to meet the school's expectations.
+- Creating a calm and safe environment for pupils. - Establishing and maintaining clear boundaries of acceptable pupil behaviour. - Implementing the behaviour policy consistently. - Communicating the school's expectations, routines, values and standards through teaching behaviour and in every interaction with pupils. - Modelling expected behaviour and positive relationships. - Providing a personalised approach to the specific behavioural needs of particular pupils. - Considering their own behaviour on the school culture and how they can uphold school rules and expectations. - Recording behaviour incidents promptly - Challenging pupils to meet the school's expectations.